======================================================================

 amounts not greater than 40 mg/day per kg of body mass.
 Most aluminium

-consumed will leave the body in feces; most of the small part of it
+consumed will leave the body in feces, and any that enters the

 Effects